oruga-ui/oruga/packages/docs/documentation/configuration.md

 ### Dynamic classes

 The class options can also be a `function` to achieve more complex class definitions.
-The returned value by the `function` option must be a `string`.
+The returned value by the `function` must be a `string`.
-As first argument of the function a `suffix` is provided by the component.
+As first argument of the function a class `suffix` defined by a component property is provided.

 For example, `positionClass` of the Dropdown component provides a suffix to specify the menu position (_top_, _bottom_), in this case you may define a function and append the suffix to the base class name.